-In step 4 of Fig 1, the manually re-labeling can correct the noisy 300,000 data.
-Because the selected 300,000 data is unfitting to the Model-A, the re-labeling's 'worst' result is the origin last human's label.
+In step 4 of Fig 1, the manually relabeling can correct the noisy 300,000 data.
+Because the selected 300,000 data is unfitting to the Model-A, the relabeling's 'worst' result is the origin last human's label.

 The step 5 in Fig 1 is the core contribution of our work.
 In step 5, the predicted label of Model-A contains the before-human-corrected information.
 The ground truth for Model-C contains the after-human-corrected information.
 So the model is learning the human correction.